Patrick Prendergast (academic)

-Patrick J. Prendergast FIEI, MRIA, FREng is an Irish engineer, specialised in bioengineering, who served as the 44th Provost of Trinity College Dublin from 2011 to 2021.
+Patrick John Prendergast is an Irish engineer, specialised in bioengineering, who served as the 44th Provost of Trinity College Dublin from 2011 to 2021 and the Chancellor and Chairperson of the Governing Body of South East Technological University since 2022.
 He has published more than 200 papers and volumes, and been cited widely.

 Early life and education

 Born in Enniscorthy, County Wexford, Ireland, Prendergast grew up in the nearby village of Oulart, and received his secondary education at St Peter's College, Wexford.
-He then studied at Trinity College Dublin as an undergraduate, from 1983, completing a degree in Mechanical Engineering in 1987 and a PhD in 1991 titled Structural Analysis of the Artificial Hip Joint.
-He wrote an account of his undergraduate years in Trinity Tales.
-Trinity College Dublin in the Eighties.
+He then studied at Trinity College Dublin as an undergraduate, completing a degree in Mechanical Engineering in 1987 and a PhD in 1991 for a thesis titled Structural Analysis of the Artificial Hip Joint with a Damage Model to Simulate Bone Adaptation.
+He wrote an account of his undergraduate years in Trinity College Dublin in the Eighties.

 Academic career

-After post-doctoral positions in Bologna, Italy, and Nijmegen, Netherlands, he became a lecturer at Trinity in 1995 and was elected a Fellow of Trinity College in 1998.
-With colleagues from medicine and dentistry, he established the Trinity Centre for Bioengineering in 2002, and was appointed as a Personal Chair in Bio-Engineering in 2007.
+After post-doctoral positions in Bologna, Italy, and Nijmegen, Netherlands, he became a lecturer at Trinity in 1995 and was elected a Fellow of the College in 1998.
+With colleagues from medicine and dentistry, he established the Trinity Centre for Bioengineering in 2002, and was appointed to a Personal Chair in Bio-Engineering in 2007.
 He is credited with adding biomechanics as a topic area to Trinity's engineering syllabus, and developing a Master's in Bioengineering.

-He served as Dean of Graduate Studies at Trinity from 2004 to 2007 and was appointed Vice-Provost / Chief Academic Officer in 2008.

-Research

-Prendergast has published more than 200 articles and volumes, including on topics around medical engineering, such as tissue mechanobiology, and the design of implants.
+Prendergast has published more than 200 journal papers and edited many books and special issues of journals on topics in biomechanical engineering such as mechanobiology and design of medical devices, including orthopaedic and cardiovascular implants.
 His work has won funding from Science Foundation Ireland, often as Principal Investigator, as well as from the EU and some industry sources.
-He was a member of the Glion Colloquium of University Presidents where he published two papers on strategy and leadership.
+He was a member of the Glion Colloquium of University Presidents where he published papers on strategy and leadership.

+He served as Dean of Graduate Studies at the university from 2004 to 2007 and was appointed Vice-Provost / Chief Academic Officer in 2008.
+Prendergast held sabbatical positions in the Department of Orthopaedics of Erasmus University Rotterdam and the Institute of Bioengineering of the UPC, Barcelona.